Back to blog

 Release

-Ink/charcoal doodle: a measurement contract sheet sits beside ruler ticks and a stamped check.
+Ink/charcoal doodle: a measurement contract flows into a checked report.

 Reports now record and enforce estimator measurement contracts under CI/release profiles, and proof pack suites can cleanly split calibration vs execution.